dyeosy98/aws-hpc-recipes/recipes/pcs/private_pcs/README.md

 - Security group for PCS VPC endpoint (allows HTTPS from cluster nodes)
 - Security groups for shared storage (EFS, FSx for Lustre, FSx for NetApp ONTAP)
 - Optional independent shared storage stacks

+#### Important considerations

+- **Software installation**: Compute nodes have no internet connectivity.
+All software packages, container images, and dependencies must be:
+  - Pre-installed in AMIs (use AWS PCS sample AMIs or customize them)
+  - Available through VPC endpoints (e.g., S3 Gateway Endpoint for accessing S3)
+  - Your cluster should be accessible via a bastion host or on-premises connections (VPN/Direct Connect)

+- **VPC endpoints**: A PCS VPC Endpoint is automatically created by the networking stack for private API access to PCS control plane.
+You may need additional VPC endpoints for other AWS services:
+    - `com.amazonaws.<region>.logs` - For CloudWatch Logs
+    - `com.amazonaws.<region>.s3` - S3 Gateway Endpoint for bucket access
+    - `com.amazonaws.<region>.ecr.api` and `com.amazonaws.<region>.ecr.dkr` - For container images
+    - `com.amazonaws.<region>.ssm`, `ssmmessages`, `ec2messages` - For Systems Manager Session Manager

+- **DNS Resolution**: The VPC has DNS hostnames enabled to support VPC endpoint DNS resolution.
+The PCS endpoint has Private DNS enabled, so PCS API calls automatically resolve to the private endpoint.

+- **Security Groups**:
+  - PCS VPC endpoint security group allows HTTPS (443) from cluster, login, and compute node security groups
+  - Follow AWS PCS security group requirements for proper Slurm communication between controller, compute nodes, and login nodes
+- **Storage Independence**: Storage stacks are independent and can be deployed, updated, or deleted without affecting the main infrastructure or other storage stacks.

 ## Templates